Ralph B. Brown: Legacy

 In December 2013, while battling pancreatic cancer, he delivered a final lecture titled One Last Lecture, in which he reflected on thirteen principles that had shaped his teaching and personal philosophy.
 Among these principles, he emphasized the search for truth, the importance of intellectual humility, and the value of stepping outside one's cultural and intellectual "box".
 Following his passing, Brown's final lecture was widely shared within the BYU community, and his insights on critical thinking and global awareness continued to inspire students and colleagues.

 Brown died of pancreatic cancer on August 11, 2014, in Springfield, Utah, at the age of 54.
-His contributions to rural sociology and community development continue to influence research and policy in these sub-disciplines.
+His contributions to rural sociology and community development continue to influence research and policy in these subdisciplines.

 He played a key role in expanding international collaborations within the Rural Sociological Society and making rural sociology a more globally connected discipline.
 The RSS established the Ralph B. Brown Scholar Paper Competition to support student research in rural sociology.
 In addition to this, Brown was recognized by the RSS for his contributions to rural sociology and student mentorship.
 In 2004, he received the RSS Excellence in Instruction Award, highlighting his impact as an educator.

 At BYU, his legacy is honored through a permanent endowment supporting student experiential learning in international development and sociology.
 The scholarship reflects Brown's passion for real-world education.